 How Far Is Denmark From Greenland?

 Looking at it the other way, the distance from Denmark to Greenland is the same: about 2,890 kilometers (1,796 miles).
-People also search this as “how far is Denmark from Greenland” or “how close is Greenland to Denmark.”
+People also search for this as “how far is Denmark from Greenland” or “how close is Greenland to Denmark.”

 Traveling Between Denmark and Greenland